-There are many places where transportation agencies have planned to deliver the frequent transit that EFA residents say they need, but where those projects are not being implemented - i.e., where the thick green and purple lines shown in the figure above overlap with the Equity Focus Areas.
-Completing these transit investments - particularly those shown in green, which can be built with available funds - would address pressing equity needs while also advancing mobility and climate outcomes.
+People who live in equity focus areas have told transportation agencies that they need frequent transit service where they live-i.e., where the thick green and purple lines shown in the figure above overlap with the Equity Focus Areas.
+Transportation agencies have planned this frequent service, but have not yet delivered on those plans.
+Completing these transit investments-particularly those shown in green, which can be built with available funds-would address pressing equity needs while also advancing mobility and climate outcomes.

 Figure 4.22 below takes a different view of the transit system.
-Instead of using planned transit lines as a basis for identifying needs, Figure 4.22 highlights communities that have the densities necessary to support frequent transit35 (orange) and compares their location with current frequent transit service (i.e., lines with peak headways of 15 minutes, shown in purple).
+Instead of using planned transit lines as a basis for identifying needs, Figure 4.22 highlights communities that have the densities necessary to support frequent transit (orange) and compares their location with 2020 frequent transit service (i.e., lines with peak headways of 15 minutes, shown in blue).
 It shows EFAs in light blue cross-hatching.